 Nutritional mechanisms that influence stem cell function and development

 Molecular mechanisms of Hedgehog signaling regulation by dietary cholesterol during development and in cancer

 Role of Hedgehog signaling in controlling epithelial stem cell lifetime

 Development of a crowdsourcing model for cancer research in partnership with Philadelphia area high school students and teachers

 Decades of research have demonstrated that a balanced diet is elemental for human health.
 Malnutrition affects all socioeconomic levels and cultures, with particular impact on individuals in low resource settings.
 However, our understanding of how individual nutrients effect the cellular changes associated with aberrant states is at its infancy.
 The underlying hypothesis for our work is that each component of a balanced diet influences signal transduction pathways in target cells, resulting in a collective developmental response within tissues.
 Our goal is to map the signal transduction pathways targeted by individual nutrients in vivo, in order to build a comprehensive mechanistic understanding of how dietary imbalance affects normal development and identify inexpensive, widely accessible interventions to reduce and treat cancer and other diseases.

-Our lab recently identified a novel mechanism that translates levels of dietary cholesterol to control proliferation of a single cell population, epithelial Follicle Stem Cells (FSCs), within the Drosophila ovary.
+Dietary cholesterol controls stem cell proliferation via Hedgehog (Hh) signaling.
+Our lab identified a mechanism that translates levels of dietary cholesterol to control proliferation of a single cell population, epithelial Follicle Stem Cells (FSCs), within the Drosophila ovary.
 Cholesterol levels are sensed by its protein receptor (DHR96) within a subpopulation of ovarian cells that produce the growth factor Hedgehog (Figure 1).
 In starved flies, Hh is held on the producing cells by the transmembrane protein Boi.
 Upon feeding, cholesterol binds to its receptor and triggers the activation of a series of proteins to alter the structure of Boi, promoting Hh release and driving stem cell proliferation.
 Thus, cholesterol consumption regulates the balance between Boi-mediated Hh sequestration and release, allowing for a rapid response to changes in nutrient status and providing a mechanism for controlling egg production rates based on availability of nutrients that assure progeny survival.

 Stem Cell Communication within the niche